 Romania's Most In-Demand Remote Skills and Roles

-In 2022, some of the most sought-after job titles for remote work in Romania have included software developers, retail specialists, credit experts, call center and support specialists, and HR specialists.
+In 2023, some of the most sought-after job roles in Romania are in fields such as sales, bookkeeping, engineering, IT and production.
 In particular, remote applicants seem to gravitate toward job vacancies that include search terms such as artificial intelligence, big data, innovation, and digital transformation.

 Conclusion: How Can Skuad Help You With Hiring in Romania?